 Insurance companies will often attempt to argue that your injuries are within these exclusions, even when they are not, and this is the subject of many lawsuits against insurance companies for non-payment.

-While it might not feel like it, the insurance law is often on your side.
+While it might not feel like it, insurance law is often on your side.
 If you feel like you have been treated unfairly by your insurance adjuster, contact an Atlanta car insurance claim attorney to be advised about your best course of action.
 Get professional legal support to make confident decisions about your claim.

 Insurance Bad Faith Practices